zama-ai/concrete/docs/dev/compilation/TFHEDialect.md

 ### `TFHE.mul_glwe_int` (::mlir::concretelang::TFHE::MulGLWEIntOp)

-Returns the product of a clear integer and a lwe ciphertext
+Returns the product of a clear integer and an lwe ciphertext

 Traits: AlwaysSpeculatableImplTrait